SebastianMaciel/SebastianMaciel/README.md

 Looking for mastery in these things:

-- React + Typescript --> In Progress!
+- Typescript for React --> In Progress!
 - C# and Unity | Game Development

 Human languages: